mekkablue/Glyphs-Scripts/README.md

 ## Guides

+*These scripts are mostly intended for cleaning up the plethora of guides I see when working on third-party fonts.*

 * **Guides through All Selected Nodes:** Lays guides through all selected nodes in current glyph.
 Tries to avoid duplicate guides.
 * **Remove Global Guides in Current Master:** Deletes all global (red) guides in the current master.
 * **Remove Local Guides in Selected Glyphs:** Deletes all local (blue) guides in selected glyphs.
 * **Select All Local Guides:** Selects all local (blue) guides (in all selected glyphs).

 ## Hinting

+*Most important: Set blueScale, Set Family Alignment Zones for PostScript hinting.
+If you are making big changes, The Transfer and Keep Only scripts can save you a lot of work.
+The New Tab scripts help find glyphs missing zones.
+Also consider Paths > Find Near Vertical Misses for that purpose.*

 * **Add Hints for Selected Nodes:** Adds hints for the selected nodes.
 Tries to guess whether it should be H or V. If exactly one node inside a zone is selected, it will add a Ghost Hint.
 Useful for setting a shortcut in System Prefs.
 * **Add TTF Autohint Control Instructions for Current Glyph:** Adds a touch line for a given up/down amount to the Control Instructions of the current instance. *Needs Vanilla.*